-The primary objective of the 2009 South Florida Environmental Report - Volume I is to summarize annual data and findings relating to the District's programs across the South Florida region - the Kissimmee Basin, Lake Okeechobee, the Everglades, and coastal ecosystems.
+The primary objective of the 2011 South Florida Environmental Report - Volume I is to summarize annual data and findings relating to the District's programs across the South Florida region - the Kissimmee Basin, Lake Okeechobee, the Everglades, and coastal ecosystems.
 In addition to building on and updating information from earlier consolidated reports, this year's report also satisfies many reporting requirements of multiple federal and state permits.
 While continuing to provide efficient communication, this annual report focuses on the past year's major results and findings; more routine and background information from earlier consolidated reports is cross-referenced as appropriate.

-The topics of this 13-chapter volume are similar to those in the 2008 SFER.
+The topics of this 14-chapter volume are similar to those in the 2010 SFER.
 The hydrology of South Florida, the subject of Chapter 2, follows the introduction and provides supporting hydrologic information for subsequent chapters.
-Water quality status and trends for standard Class III parameters in the Everglades Protection Area (EPA) are presented in Chapters 3A and 3B.
-Chapter 3B specifically covers water quality issues of special concern apart from phosphorus, currently mercury and sulfur, including an update on research and monitoring in support of risk assessment for mercury in South Florida, the role of sulfur with regard to the mercury risk, and other risks of sulfur contamination.
+Water quality status and trends for standard Florida Class III parameters in the Everglades Protection Area (EPA) are presented in Chapters 3A and 3B.
+Chapter 3B specifically covers water quality issues of special concern apart from phosphorus (currently mercury and sulfur), including an update on research and monitoring in support of risk assessment for mercury in South Florida, the role of sulfur with respect to mercury, and other risks of sulfur contamination.
 An update on the activities under the phosphorus source control programs implementing regional Best Management Practices (BMPs) and the monitoring results are provided in Chapter 4.
-Chapter 5 highlights the status of STA compliance, performance, and optimization research.
-The status of ecological research in the Everglades is provided in Chapter 6.
-Chapter 7 consists of a two-part update on Everglades restoration including Comprehensive Everglades Restoration Plan (CERP) and Restoration Coordination and Verification (RECOVER) activities.
-Chapter 7A describes the federal-state partnership to implement CERP and the state initiative to fast-track some initially authorized CERP projects, along with an overview of how these efforts dovetail with other state initiatives across the Northern and Southern Everglades.
-It also contains appendices with CERP financial information and the progress of CERP implementation in FY2008.
-Chapter 7B summarizes the ongoing RECOVER activities associated with CERP implementation, including revisions to the Monitoring and Assessment Plan and its integration with the Adaptive Management Program and interim goals and targets.
+Chapter 5 highlights the status of Everglades STA performance and optimization.
+An update on ecological research in the Everglades is provided in Chapter 6.
+Chapter 7 provides an update on Everglades restoration efforts, including CERP and Restoration Coordination and Verification (RECOVER) activities.
 Chapter 8 updates the strategy for achieving long-term water quality goals in the EPA.
-Chapter 9 summarizes the status of plant and animal invasive exotic species in the South Florida environment.
+Chapter 9 summarizes the status of plant and animal invasive exotic species in South Florida.

-Similar to previous SFERs, Chapters 10 through 12 provide coverage of Lake Okeechobee, the Kissimmee Basin, and South Florida's coastal ecosystems, respectively.
+Chapters 10 through 12 provide coverage of Lake Okeechobee, the Kissimmee Basin, and South Florida's coastal ecosystems, respectively.
 Chapter 10 updates the status of water quality and habitat conditions in Lake Okeechobee and its watershed and lake-related project implementation activities.
 Chapter 11 summarizes the accomplishments of the Kissimmee River restoration and Upper Kissimmee Basin initiatives, including the design and implementation of the restoration program.
 Chapter 12 provides an update on the status of the District's estuaries, including reports on freshwater inflows, salinity, water quality, and biological resources.
-Chapter 12 also highlights the status of the Caloosahatchee and St. Lucie rivers' watersheds, with detailed results from monitoring, research, and modeling projects.
-Detailed financial information on Everglades restoration during FY2008 is included in Chapter 13.
+Chapter 12 also highlights the status of the Caloosahatchee and St. Lucie river watersheds, with detailed results from monitoring, research, and modeling projects.
+Detailed financial information on Everglades restoration during FY2010 is included in Chapter 13.